-Ours is a connected world.
-The tsunami of IoT devices has come to our homes, workplace, to industries, and to the projects we manage, to the products we create.
-Projects today are now transformed to include complex combinations of sensors, hardware, software, data storage, and multiple protocols of connectivity.
+Projects today are transformed to include complex combinations of sensors, hardware, software, data storage, and multiple protocols of connectivity.
 Projects no longer operate in isolation but are part of a large ecosystem.

 Making the Agile Connection:

 Today’s products must be designed with interconnection and interoperation in mind.
 It is no longer build it and forget it; it is build it and continuously improve it.
-Product development is consumer driven and to be successful we need to seek proactive feedback as early as possible and adapt to them.
+Product development is consumer-driven and to be successful we need to seek proactive feedback as early as possible and adapt to it.
 Agile principles help to improve the quality and cycle time to accelerate innovation and embrace change.

 Let’s see why the combination of innovation and agility is essential to leverage the “POWER OF THE THING” to win in this highly competitive market.